 Handling Delivery Delays

 Crew screening procedures, delays in road transportation, and other logistical challenges have caused delays at and around ports.
-Shipping agents are diligently working to ensure that most dock employees and other support staff can still report to work, even in hard-hit areas.
+Shipping agents are diligently watching the changes in LTL Shipping Freight Cities to ensure that most dock employees and other support staff can still report to work, and make deliveries on time, even in hard-hit areas.
 This has mitigated the delays and kept vital supplies moving.

 As oil prices return to normal, there will likely be a spike in tankers attempting to deliver their shipments to port.
 This can cause additional backups at ports, but shipping agents are working well in advance to plan for this increased traffic.